 Trees are a natural source of beauty and shade.
 The way the branches sweep over the entire yard and even the house is perfect for sweltering, sunny days.
 But as much as we love the shade tree branches provide, their reach can become too expansive.
 This happens when tree branches grow too close to the roof of your building.
-Although this can seem relatively harmless, property owners should take notice when trees get too close.
+Although this can seem relatively harmless, property owners should take notice when trees get too close and invest in a tree branch trimming service.

 Dangers of Branches Being Too Close